Trịnh–Nguyễn War: Partition

-The first campaign
+First campaign

 In 1620, Nguyễn Phúc Nguyên officially refused to send taxes to the court in Hanoi.
 A formal demand was made to the Nguyễn to submit to the authority of the court, and it was formally refused.
 In 1623 Trịnh Tùng died and was succeeded by his son Trịnh Tráng.
 Now Trịnh Tráng made a formal demand for submission, and again Nguyễn Phúc Nguyên refused.
 Finally in 1627 open warfare broke out between the Trịnh and the Nguyễn.
 For four months a large Trịnh army battled against the Nguyễn army but were unable to defeat them.
 The result of this war was that Vietnam had effectively been partitioned into northern and southern regions, with the Trịnh controlling most of the north and the Nguyễn controlling most of the south; the dividing line was the Gianh River in Quảng Bình Province.
 This border was very close to the Seventeenth parallel (in actuality the Bến Hải River located just to the south in Quảng Trị Province), which was imposed as the border between North Vietnam and South Vietnam during the Partition of Vietnam (1954–75).

 While the Trịnh ruled over a much more populous territory, the Nguyễn had several advantages.
 First, they were on the defensive.
 Second, the Nguyễn were able to take advantage of their contacts with the Europeans, specifically the Portuguese, to purchase advanced European weapons and hire European military experts in fortifications.
 Third, the geography was favorable to them, as the flat land suitable for large organized armies is very narrow at this point of Vietnam; the mountains nearly reach to the sea.

 After the first assault, the Nguyễn built two massive fortified lines which stretched a few miles from the sea to the hills.
 The walls were built north of Huế near the city of Đồng Hới.
 The Nguyễn defended these lines against numerous Trịnh offensives which lasted until 1672.
 The story from this time is that the great military engineer was a Vietnamese general who was hired away from the Trịnh court by the Nguyễn.
 This man is given the credit in Vietnam for the successful design of the Nguyễn walls.
 Against the walls the Trịnh mustered an army of 100,000 men, 500 elephants, and 500 large ships (Dupuy "Encyclopedia of Military History" pg.
 596).
 The initial attacks on the Nguyễn wall were unsuccessful.
 The attacks lasted for several years.